Our vision, values and strategy

 Our values

 Our values define our trust's culture, direction, and purpose.
 We shaped these values together with our people, patient and partners.
 They shine a light on the path we need to take to make sure our communities thrive with the support of high-quality mental healthcare from our trust.
+These values were co-developed in 2025 as part of our trust identity priority and launched in October 2025.

 We are caring